CarInsurance.com Insights

 - The policy form, the longest part of a policy, contains background information regarding conditions, exclusions and riders.

-What are the parts of an insurance policy and how do you read them?
+What are the parts of an insurance policy?

 Reading a car insurance policy does not appear to be for the faint of heart, but once you have your document in hand (or up on your computer screen), it’s easier than you think.
-There are many parts to an insurance policy and these key terms can help you to understand what appears in your policy:
+There are many parts to an insurance policy and the key terms below can help you to understand what appears in your policy.

 Policy number